mahmudhera/ScaledMinHashFiles/expected_probability_of_pathological_cases/README.md

 In the meeting, we discussed that what we are currently doing is summing area of rectangles.
 However, we are not.
 We are directly integrating the PDF of Normal distribution.
 Therefore, I believe this is just a failed and misdirected idea.

+### Taylor expansion

+The idea is that, we are trying to calculate the expectation of (1 - s)^(L - N_mut).
+We can simply do a Taylor expansion and use linearity of expectation.